 Check out our blog on how to lead a zero-waste and vegan lifestyle in Prague.

-Buy your summer clothing from a company that sources their materials ethically and in an environmentally friendly way.
+Buy your holiday clothing from a company that sources their materials ethically and in an environmentally friendly and sustainable way.

 This Danish company make loungewear, lingerie, and swimwear.
 They use sustainable materials to make their clothing such as recycled polyester.
 As a bonus, their packaging is also either recyclable or biodegradable.
 The prices are mid-range, and they offer free shipping on orders over 200€.
 Be careful though, whilst most of their products are vegan, some use recycled wool and/or milk.